urmi-21/pyrpipe/docs/source/index.rst

 Introduction
 *************
-pyrpipe (pronounced as "pyre-pipe") is a python package to easily develop computational pipelines in pure python, in an object-oriented manner. pyrpipe provides an easy-to-use object oriented framework to import any UNIX command or tool in python. pyrpipe also provides flexible and easy handling of tool options and parameters and can automatically load the tool parameters from .yaml files.
+pyrpipe (pronounced as "pyre-pipe") is a python package to easily develop computational pipelines in pure python, in an object-oriented manner. pyrpipe provides an easy-to-use object oriented framework to import any UNIX executable command or tool in python. pyrpipe also provides flexible and easy handling of tool options and parameters and can automatically load the tool parameters from .yaml files.
 This framework minimizes the commands user has to write, rather the tools are available as objects and are fully re-usable.
 All commands executed via pyrpipe are automatically logged extensively and could be compiled into reports using  the pyrpipe_diagnostic tool.